saurabhdev17233/Code-Hurricane/README.md

 # Code-Hurricane
-This website is made for conducting a coding compition
+This website is made for conducting a coding compitition